sreshaven/iss-tracker-app/README.md

-                limit                          controls how many results are returned offset                         offsets the start point by an integer /epochs/<epoch>                (GET) return state vectors for a specific Epoch from the data set /help                          (GET) return text about each route and their corresponding methods /delete-data                   (DELETE) delete all data from the dictionary object storing the data set /post-data                     (POST) reload the dictionary object with data from the web
+                limit                          controls how many results are returned offset                         offsets the start point by an integer /epochs/<epoch>                (GET) return state vectors for a specific Epoch from the data set /epochs/<epoch>/speed          (GET) return instantaneous speed of the ISS for a specific Epoch /help                          (GET) return text about each route and their corresponding methods /delete-data                   (DELETE) delete all data from the dictionary object storing the data set /post-data                     (POST) reload the dictionary object with data from the web